a1expopov/spotifypoem/README.md

 2. It uses the threading module to issue searches against the API (in a single thread application we would wait a long time for the results).
 3. It is case insensitive with regard to the capitalization of the query.

-Now, when a line is given to the program (let's say the line is "it's sunny today"), what the script does is split this line into multiple queries like so:
+Now, when a line is given to the program (let's say the line is "it's sunny outside"), what the script does is split this line into multiple queries like so:

 1. it's